Colorado Emergency Paid Sick Leave (HELP Rules) and Healthy Families & Workplaces Act for COVID-19

 Can I require employees to provide documentation of COVID-19 testing and results in order to qualify for emergency paid sick leave?

 Yes, you can require documentation for proof of qualification for emergency paid sick leave.
 It is not a HIPPA violation to request documentation, such as a doctor’s note, regarding an employee’s ability to be at work.
 Per HELP, employees qualify for emergency sick leave pay only if they display flu-like symptoms or respiratory illness symptoms.
-You are only required to pay for time an employee missed to complete testing.

 What do I do if an employee tests positive for COVID-19?